jliocsar/pipet/readme.md

 #### `B.decorateEnv`

-Exposes an injector function to decorate the env. variables of the next scripts.
+Exposes an async injector function to decorate the env. variables of the next scripts.

 #### `B.decorateArgs`

-Exposes an injector function to decorate the args array of the next script.
+Exposes an async injector function to decorate the args array of the next script.

 ### Utilities (`U`)